Slip, Trips and Falls in Public Places

 A successful injury in public compensation claim should be made within three years of the date of the accident that resulted in the injury.
 In the case of a child the claim must be made within three years of his or her 18th birthday (i.e. before they turn 21).
 Any claim made outside this time period will become statute barred.
 This means it will not be accepted without special permission from the court which will only be granted in very limited circumstances.

-Injuries in Public – Slips, Trips and Falls Solicitors Wakefield
+Contact Our Slips, Trips and Falls Solicitors for Wakefield